leoarnold/puppet-cups/.github/ISSUE_TEMPLATE.md

-_Issue template: please fill in the gaps._
+_Issue template: Please fill in the gaps_.

 **Given** [Your operating system and Version] with Ruby [Your version], Puppet [Your version] and CUPS [Your version].